BlaqueDevs/se-assignment-day-4-software-project-management-prevyne/README.md

   Analytics Dashboard: Provides colleges with insights into common queries and user behavior.

 ## 12. What data is available regarding the market size and growth potential for your software?
+  According to Markets and Markets, 2022, The global chatbot market was estimated to be at around 5 to 15 bllion dollars by 2026.
+  The chatbot market is expanding rapidly, driven by increasing adoption across industries, including education.
+This growth indicates a strong demand for AI-driven solutions like the College Admissions Enquiry Chatbot.

 ## 13. How can understanding market trends inform your software’s positioning and development?